hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

     ...
 }
 {% endhighlight %}
 So far so good.
 We have all what we need to use single type worker in azure.
 It can handle different types of messages and all seems to be fine.
-But unfortunately for us we have new reuirment to use the same type of worker but with a differnet data.
-In our case it was different types of text classifiers.
-So both types of workers have the same pipeline.
+Unfortunately, we have new requirement to use the same type of worker but with a different data.
+In our case, it was different types of text classifiers.
+Both types of workers have the same pipeline.
 Crawl -> Extract features -> Feature hashing -> Vectorization -> Classification.
 Both classifiers takes a lot of memory and loads different files for classifiers and vectorizers.
-You may think that perfect way to do that is to have two different requests prefixes and one small autoscaler worker instance which will create classifier instance with a different config based on queue prefix.
-Unfortunately for us it takes too long to create an instance in azure and takes too long to load classifier into worker instance memory.
+You may think that perfect way to do that is to have two different requests prefixes and one small auto-scaler worker instance, which will create classifier instance with a different configuration based on a queue prefix.
+Unfortunately, it takes too long to create an instance in azure and takes too long to load classifier into instance’s memory.
 In our case about half an hour.
-But clients of our web site uses synchronous interface and can't wait too long.
-So we need to keep one instance in running state for every type of classifier.
-But it i not a problem from developer point of view.
+Nevertheless, clients of our web site uses synchronous interface and cannot wait too long.
+We need to keep one instance in running state for every type of classifier.
+It is not a problem from developer point of view.
-Next feature request is too add some possibility to one type of classifier.
-And now our worker differs not only by config but alos by incoming message types and code.
-Now need to separate both types of workers in code.
+Next feature request is to add some possibility to only one type of classifier.
+Now our worker differs not only by config but also by incoming message types and code.
+Now we need to separate both types of workers in code.
-After some profiling we see that we have bottleneck in our performance and it is a crawling stage.
-Yes it has async nature but we don't want to use an event loop in our prooccesing thread of woker and we have new requirment to implement some new pipline which uses crawling but not related to our classifiers.
-So we need to move crawling and tokenization into a new small workes instance.
-It is cheap and now we autoscale only this worker.
-Classification workers has only by one instance running thay are too pricy.
-As you probably know your azure subscription has limit in total count of cores which can be used.
-So our solution allows us to keep this count small.
-Now we have a problem in code: how can we express some pipline?
-It's time for pipline message class.
-It alows us to express some pipline.
-It is a simple message class with a message which should be sent to a response reciever.
-So worker when it recieves a message shoould do some work and create some output value and invoke GetNextMessage(calculated output value).
-This method returns response message wich could has some fileds populated initially by a client and some fields populated form the calculated output value.
-This response message should be sent to response reciever.
-Also in case of any error we need to break execution find a final message, set error data and send to a final result reciever.
-Why to send error message back to reciever.
+After some profiling, we see that we have bottleneck in our performance and it is a crawling stage.
+Yes, it has async nature but we do not want to use an event loop in our processing thread in a worker and we have new requirement to implement some new pipeline, which uses crawling but not related to our classifiers.
+So we need to move crawling and tokenization into a new small worker instance.
+It is cheap and now we auto scale only this worker.
+Classification workers has only one instance running they are too pricy.
+As you probably know your azure subscription has a limit in total count of cores which can be used.
+Our solution allows us to keep this count small.
+Now we have a problem in code: how can we express some pipeline?
+It is time for a pipeline message class.
+It is a simple message class with a message, which have to be sent to a response receiver.
+So worker, when it receives a message, should do some work and create some output value and invoke GetNextMessage(calculated output value).
+This method returns response message, which could has some fields populated initially by a client and some fields populated form the calculated output value.
+This response message should be sent to a response receiver.
+Also in case of any error, we need to break execution, find a final message, set error data and send to a final receiver.
+Why to send error message back to receiver.
 Because it could be not asynchronous and can be in waiting state and it needs to know when to show error or try again.
 Probably better way is to add ErrorMessageRecievers.

 {% highlight csharp %}
 public abstract class PipelineMessageBase : BaseMessage